thmosqueiro/thmosqueiro.github.io/_posts/2017-01-05-Nvidia-Jetson-ttyUSB0-drivers.md

 [    4.178319] serial-tegra.2: ttyTHS2 at MMIO 0x70006200 (irq = 78) is a SERIAL_TEGRA
 ```

 You may try to force mount it, but it will not work.
-After checking for drivers,
+After checking
-we realized that drivers for the FTDI converter device are not set by
+for drivers, we realized that the operating system does not have the
-default.
+drivers for the FTDI converter device set by default.

 ```
 user@nose:~$ zcat /proc/config.gz | grep FTDI